Yes. You have access to a personal “My Workspace” for testing and experimentation.

 You can receive a maximum storage allocation of 150 GB per project.

-If you require more than 150 GB, you must either:
+If you require more than 150 GB, you must:

 Yes.
 You must ensure that the requested amount complies with your project’s scope and reflects its computational needs.